Kiran0R0Patil/exploratory-data-analysis-1/README.md

 ~~3.3 Multivariate data analysis~~
 ___
 ### 4. Data Preparation and Splitting
+4.1 Data Preparation: Clean and preprocess the collected data to make it suitable for analysis.
+This step involves handling missing values, dealing with outliers, encoding categorical variables, scaling or normalizing features, and any other necessary transformations.
+Preprocessing ensures the data is in a consistent and appropriate format for modeling.

-- Split the Data: Split your dataset into training and testing sets.
+4.2 Split the Data: Split your dataset into training and testing sets.
 The training set will be used to train the model, while the testing set will be used to evaluate its performance.
 ___
 ### 5. Model Selection and Training
 Model selection involves choosing the architecture and type of model that best suits the problem at hand.